hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/222_the_paris_congress.md

 unfounded.

-The Swami also said that the worship of Shri Krishna is much older than that of Buddha, and if the Gitâ be not of the same date as the Mahâbhârata, it is surely much earlier and by no means later.
+The Swami also said that the worship of Shri Krishna is much older than that of Buddha, and if the Gitā be not of the same date as the Mahābhārata, it is surely much earlier and by no means later.
 The style of language of the Gita is the same as that of the Mahabharata.
 Most of the adjectives used in the Gita to explain matters spiritual are used in the Vana and other Parvans of the Mahabharata, respecting matters